eventflow/EventFlow/Documentation/basics/identity.md

 and validate the IDs of aggregate roots.
 It is basically a wrapper around a `Guid`.

-Lets say we want to create a new identity named `TestId`.
-We could do it like this.
+Let's say we want to create a new identity named `TestId`.
+We could do it like this:

 ```csharp
 public class TestId : Identity<TestId>